rsa17826/vex-plus-plus/readme.md

   - **settings**:

-- **laser**: when the player is in range the laser will shoot projectiles in the direction it is facing, these projectiles have a cooldown and are destroyed on contact with solid blocks. if the projectile hits a bomb the bomb will be exploded.
+- **laser**: when the player is in range the laser will shoot projectiles in the direction it is facing, these projectiles have a cooldown and are destroyed on contact with solid blocks. if the projectile hits a bomb the bomb will be exploded. the red circle on the laser shows the current cooldown - fully red means ready to fire.

   - **settings**:
     - **maxCooldown**: maximum time between shots in seconds (default = 1.0)